 The CREATe Working Paper series publishes new research related to intellectual property law and the creative industries.
 The editors will consider submissions from affiliated researchers as well as unsolicited submissions from authors working in a relevant research area.
 The steps to publication in the Working Paper series are as follows:

 - 1. CREATe’s Working Paper series seeks to publish the key contributions of CREATe’s research programme in an open access format.
 It is a key benchmark of project scope and quality.

-3. The Working Paper series is edited by the CREATe Directorate: Professors Martin Kretschmer, Lilian Edwards and Philip Schlesinger, with an Editorial Committee consisting of CREATe investigators and researchers.
-Working Papers are first reviewed by the Directorate, who determine whether they fall within the scope of the series, and then submissions are sent to reviewers with appropriate disciplinary expertise.
+- 3. The Working Paper series is edited by the CREATe faculty, with an Editorial Committee consisting of CREATe investigators and researchers.
+Working Papers are first reviewed by the CREATe Directorate, who determine whether they fall within the scope of the series.
+Submissions are sent to reviewers with appropriate disciplinary expertise.

 - 4. The review process is swift.
 The aim is to improve the quality of the work, not to reject it.
 Often we require that the relevance of a paper to CREATe’s core research questions be more explicitly articulated.
 The editors reserve the right to reject a submission ab initio, or following revision, if it is not deemed to meet the requisite criteria.

 - 5. Because CREATe sets out in principle to make new work available to its constituencies, the editors are not prescriptive as to the length, style and content of Working Papers.
 The most fundamental criteria are that they add something new to the field and are based on new research, which may, for instance, include the discovery of new facts or the critical rethinking of existing positions, or indeed a combination of these.
 It is asked that authors seek to provide the maximum clarity and accessibility possible in their submissions.